 Although Brownsville Forest was an active hill farm community through the 1940s, today, it feels wild and remote.
 Before the property was posted several years ago, neighbors and community members long appreciated using the land for hunting, horseback riding, mountain biking, cross country skiing, walking and more.

 Big.
 Beautiful.
 Beloved.
 Owned by the Story family for decades, Brownsville Forest is our last chance to protect vast room to wander on the wild side of Stowe.

-Brownsville Forest is part of the Worcester Range: Vermont’s most wild and least protected mountain range.
+Brownsville Forest is part of the Worcester Range: one of Vermont’s most wild and least protected mountain ranges.
 The State of Vermont has designated the Worcesters as a Highest Priority Area within the state and the region for maintaining biodiversity and an ecologically resilient landscape in the face of climate change.
 Protecting Brownsville Forest is a local conservation effort that will have a global impact.

 Owned by Genevieve Story and her family since 1950, this one-of-a-kind property is now for sale.
 It was listed in August 2018 for $9.95 million and is at risk for development and being closed to the public.